E4Eric/DesktopUIRedux/README.md

  - GuiAssets / Skins / Individual Skins (eg. 'Eclipse')
    - Frames (which contains an image and style parameter file for each 'type' of element)
    - Icons (which contains the icons to use for various common operations like 'Save'....)

+The actual rendering is done using the usual 'layout' / 'paint' pattern.
+The difference here is that the layout step is just a simple rectangle manager which sets each element's *screen* position, alllowing paint step to just recursively paint each element with no further processing.

+## Behavior

+Behavior in all UI's is a process of mapping the avaiable inputs from keyboard / mouse / other? to response 'actions'.
+Here the UI uses the same action implementation as the User uses to define their own.
+All actions are simple POJO's (found in the "Actions" directory)

+# Use

+To use this example:
+ - Clone this repo into an eclipse project
+ - Change the project to reference the provided SWT jar
+ - Change the project to reference a JSON implementation (not provided)
+ - Run "UIModelTest"